17th and 18th Century Theories of Emotions

 The affective aspects of mental disorders are matters of particular interest.
 Some of that interest may have been personal, since ‘melancholy’ was widely taken to be a special affliction of the learned, a point that puts some of Hume’s discussion of the emotional effects of skepticism in context.
 ‘Enthusiasm,’ particularly religious enthusiasm, also garnered a great deal of attention, considered as a matter of excessive and contagious emotion that could be based in bodily disorders.
 But since many philosophers of the eighteenth century followed Shaftesbury in refusing to consider the physiology of the emotions, they relegated the bodily causes, components and effects to the attention of ‘anatomists,’ rather than of philosophers.
 More generally, the sort of humour-driven approach to medicine and pathology that informed many seventeenth-century accounts of the emotions declined among eighteenth century philosophers.

 Some of the most important issues raised by the emotions in early modern philosophy are practical, especially those concerning practical reason, the pursuit of happiness and moral philosophy.
-As we have seen, the emotions were generally seen as motivating.
-They are not necessarily the only sources of motivation: Descartes and Malebranche considered reason to offer motivations of its own, as did Pascal, who also admitted other sources of motivation.
+As we have seen, the emotions were generally tied closely to motivations for action.
+They are not necessarily the only, or the immediate sources of motivation: Descartes and Malebranche considered reason to offer motivations of its own, as did Pascal, who also admitted yet other sources of motivation.
 But many other philosophers, such as Hobbes, Hutcheson and Hume took the emotions to be the driving source of our practical reason.
 None of them, however, maintained that the emotions were immune to training and refinement, and indeed all early modern philosophers took it as important for both morality and happiness that we do train our emotions.
 The practical philosophies offered by Descartes, Malebranche and Spinoza are particularly concerned with the pursuit of happiness, which they assume involves both managing and cultivating the emotions.
-This is what Descartes called “pursuing virtue” and Spinoza “freedom from bondage,” but they shared the view that the emotions are crucial to the good life, conceived both eudaimonistically and morally.
+Both Descartes and Spinoza sought “remedies” for the passions, which they take to be central to what Descartes called “pursuing virtue” and Spinoza “freedom from bondage.”
+Spinoza criticized Descartes for thinking that such remedy could provide complete control, but they shared the view that remediated emotions are crucial to the good life, conceived both eudaimonistically and morally.
+Malebranche considered corrupted passions to be “inordinate” and in need of regulation, a bit of language that Norris and Astell later picked up, although with less emphasis on the perversion of order through sin.

 The pursuit of happiness was also an issue for British philosophers such as Shaftesbury and Hutcheson, although it sometimes paled next to their interests in moral evaluation.
 Shaftesbury argued vehemently that “virtue and interest coincide,” because he maintained that happiness depends on a preponderance of pleasant affects, and the emotions carrying moral worth are themselves pleasant.
-Yet he had to argue the point, since he did not understand virtue primarily in terms of individual flourishing.
+To this end, he introduced a notion of the “economy” of the passions (Inquiry 198).
+Yet he had to argue the point, since he did not understand virtue primarily in terms of individual flourishing, but within an overall economy and balance of nature.
 Hutcheson also considered how the passions contribute or detract from our happiness.
-But Shaftesbury, Hutcheson and Hume expended even more effort to explain how we make judgments of moral worth, starting with the emotions issuing from our moral senses.
-For it is only through our emotions that we can be responsive to the moral qualities we evaluate.
+And like Shaftesbury, he speaks of our search for a “just Ballance and Oeconomy” (Essay 47), in which our passions and affections are properly governed, although he takes achieving such economy to be difficult.
+Hutcheson’s talk of “the government of the passions” (see Essay 66) thus looks a bit different from the command that the passions in general should be governed, a theme found in a number of sermons (see, e.g., Ayloffe, Clarke).
+Instead, Shaftesbury, Hutcheson and Hume incorporated the emotions into their efforts to explain how we make judgments of moral worth on the basis of our moral senses.
+It is our emotions that allow us to be responsive to the moral qualities we evaluate.
 For this reason, they may all seem committed to a ‘sentimentalist’ moral philosophy.
 Hutcheson and Hume did indeed oppose the moral ‘rationalists,’ arguing that there is no independent quality in actions or persons to which emotions are sensitive.
 But their position presupposes a very particular understanding of the nature of our senses and of the ontological status of the secondary qualities to which they are receptive.
-In contrast, Shaftesbury, often suggests both that there are moral and aesthetic qualities intrinsic to the external world, and that we access those qualities through our emotions.
+In contrast, Shaftesbury often suggests both that there are moral and aesthetic qualities intrinsic to the external world, and that we access those qualities through our emotions.
 On this view, our emotions, at least when functioning as they should, are simply our natural equipment for picking up salient features of the world.

 Early modern philosophy held a special place for the emotions in its political and social theory (see Kahn, Saccamano & Coli, 2006).
 Indeed, there was a popular early modern genre of ‘how-to’ books about techniques for governing others by managing their emotions.
 Likewise, a great deal of political philosophy concerned the management of the emotions by social institutions and authorities, with Hobbes and Mandeville being just two of the most obvious examples.
+Hume picks up on the language of remedying our emotions to discuss how practices of justice and institutions of magistracy remediate our partial affections (see T 489).
 But there are also deeper issues about what role the emotions might play in making social order possible.
 Many philosophers held that the emotions facilitated social interaction: Descartes suggested something of the sort in his analyses of such passions as love and generosity.
 Malebranche was even more clearly committed to the view, holding that the communication of the emotions is crucial to social organization, ranking and cohesion.
 Hobbes and Spinoza, in contrast, found the grounds of much interpersonal conflict in the emotions, and even diagnosed specific emotions as inherently disruptive to social order, e.g., glory for Hobbes.
 But by the same token, there are many passions that Hobbes stated “incline us to peace,” and Spinoza allowed that insofar as people agree in affects, they agree in nature.
 Eighteenth-century philosophers tended to evaluate the social effects of the emotions in terms of whether they were self- or other-directed, with Shaftesbury and Hutcheson arguing against Mandeville that our most natural emotions were other-directed.
-In his Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful (1759), Edmund Burke distinguished between the passions directed at self-preservation and those belonging to society, but spends the lion's share of his time on the latter.
+In his Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful (1759), Edmund Burke distinguished between the passions directed at self-preservation and those belonging to society, but spends the lion’s share of his time on the latter.
 The issue is somewhat more complicated in Hume, but he does seem to take the development of our emotions and their susceptibility to a standard of appropriateness to be indispensable to many of the “artifices” that make social life possible.
-A different twist is provided by Rousseau's contrast between two kinds of self-directed affection, amour de soi and amour propre, of which the former, but not the latter seems consistent with compassion for others.
+A different twist is provided by Rousseau’s contrast between two kinds of self-directed affection, amour de soi and amour propre, of which the former, but not the latter seems consistent with compassion for others.

 The place of the emotions in early modern aesthetic theories deserves a separate treatment.
 The representation of the emotions was considered a proper object, sometimes the object, of aesthetic criticism.
 It was also the subject of many practical manuals in the arts; there is, for instance, an extensive seventeenth-century literature stemming from discussions in the French Royal Academy of Painting and Sculpture about how to depict facial expressions and bodily gestures in ways that would allow the deciphering of emotional states.
 Here the representation of the emotions serves both narrative and didactic purposes.